-Strategies Projects Location Target Set Objective Cost Estimate Budget Funder Lebonkeng - Glen - Red Ward 11 Main road - Melorane Water Aar - Lotlhakane Lotlhakane - Danoon Lexon - Dithakong Peitersham - Lotlhakane Main road - KruisAar Main Road - Kokonye Dithakong - Gamakgatle Main road - Gamatolong Main road - Gahue PROJECT 2.3 Upgrading of internal roads To upgrade all the internal roads in the jurisdiction of Moshaweng All villages in Moshaweng Two tarred or paved roads: 2.5 km each To construct 5 km of the internal roads in two villages to tarred or paved roads R350,000,000 R3,620,000 STRATEGY B: (Road signs) Enhance safety of the roads users in Moshaweng by installing road signs PROJECT 2.4 Upgrading of Road Signs in Moshaweng To improved & provided road signs where there are none All wards / villages in Moshaweng 2010/11 To provide, maintain and increase the number of road signs R5,000,000 STRATEGY C: PROJECT 2.5 Road Moshaweng 2010/11 To have a proper road management system in R1,000,000

-Strategies Projects Location Target Set Objective Cost Estimate Budget Funder (Upgrading) Upgrade to tar, 100km of 300km roads (Laxey, Tsineng, Pietersham & Bendel).
+Strategies Projects Location Target Set Objective Cost Estimate Budget Funder Main road - Gahue PROJECT 2.3 Upgrading of internal roads To upgrade all the internal roads in the jurisdiction of Moshaweng All villages in Moshaweng Two tarred or paved roads: 2.5 km each To construct 5 km of the internal roads in two villages to tarred or paved roads R350,000,000 R3,620,000 STRATEGY B: (Road signs) Enhance safety of the roads users in Moshaweng by installing road signs PROJECT 2.4 Upgrading of Road Signs in Moshaweng To improved & provided road signs where there are none All wards / villages in Moshaweng 2010/11 To provide, maintain and increase the number of road signs R5,000,000 STRATEGY C: (Upgrading) Upgrade to tar, 100km of 300km roads (Laxey, Tsineng, Pietersham & Bendel).
 Ensure the upgrading of storm water systems and regraveling of major internal and access roads within 5 years.
-Management System To have a proper road management system in place, focusing on internal roads.
-Municipality place, focusing on internal roads.
-STRATEGY D: (Management System) Establish and implement a proper Management System, focusing on prioritization of major roads and alternative construction and maintenance methods and standards.
-PROJECT 2.6 Road Maintenance for Moshaweng To maintain & improve both gravel and surfaced roads in Moshaweng Moshaweng Municipality 2010/11 To have a proper road management system in place, focusing on internal roads.
+PROJECT 2.5 Road Management System To have a proper road management system in place, focusing on internal roads.
+Moshaweng Municipality 2010/11 To have a proper road management system in place, focusing on internal roads.
+R1,000,000 STRATEGY D: (Management System) Establish and implement a proper Management System, focusing on prioritization of major roads and PROJECT 2.6 Road Maintenance for Moshaweng To maintain & Moshaweng Municipality 2010/11 To have a proper road management system in place, focusing on internal roads.
 R7,000,000 R2,636,000 From equitable share- DORA 3 yrs Alloc. & indicatives